 A2.
-In the Agency this is pre audit of payments is being done as a consulting engagement and safe guards have been taken to ensure that erosion of independence and objectivity is minimized.
+In the Agency the pre audit of payments is being done as a consulting engagement and safe guards have been taken to ensure that erosion of independence and objectivity is minimized.
 Further, this engagement will be discontinued as soon as the Sage 300 ERP is fully implemented in the Agency and operationalized.

 Q3.
 Why don’t you want to meet the clients so that you can explain the queries in person?

 A3.
-We do not meet external clients, our role is to review on whether controls are being adhered to in the payment process.
+We do not meet external clients, our role is to review whether controls are being adhered to in the payment process.
 Our clients are basically the members of staff involved in implementing the controls during the payment process.